ucosmic/UCosmicAlpha/UCosmic.Web.Mvc/components_riot/bower_components/riot-route/doc/README.md

 ### route.exec()

-Study the current path "in place" emit routing without waiting for it to change.
-For example:
+Study the current browser path "in place" and emit routing without waiting for it to change.

 ```javascript
 route(function() { /* define routing */ })